Degree Deflation in 2026: Why Verified Skills Matter More Than a College Degree

 Skills-First Hiring: The New Standard in 2026

+The modern hiring model is built around verified skills, not assumptions.
 Simply listing skills like Python, SEO, or project management is no longer enough—you need proof.

 What Are Verified Skills?